The New England Journal of Medicine July 25, 2013

 Fellow

-The PATENT-1 trial included both treatment-naive patients and those previously treated with endothelin receptor antagonists (ERAs) or prostanoids.
-Analyze how these results influenced the transition toward sequential combination therapy in modern PAH algorithms.
+The PATENT-1 trial included both treatment-naive patients and those already receiving endothelin-receptor antagonists (ERAs) or prostanoids.
+How does the inclusion of pre-treated patients in this trial influence your approach to sequential combination therapy in PAH compared to historical paradigms?

 Key Response